unstoppabledomains/live-docs/src/login-with-unstoppable/developer-integration.md

 * **Enter the redirect URIs** on the Client Credentials Screen and **Retrieve the client id and secret key** for later reference \([Step 4 below](developer-integration.md#step-4-modify-the-code-base-of-uauth-library)\).

 {% hint style="info" %}
-Enter each additional redirect URl on a separate line, if applicable.
-You will be able to edit the redirect urls on this screen but not the client id and secret key.
+Enter each additional redirect URI on a separate line, if applicable.
+You will be able to edit the redirect URIs on this screen but not the client id and secret key.
 {% endhint %}

 ![Client Credentials Configuration Page](../.gitbook/assets/client-credentials-config-page.png)

 {% hint style="danger" %}
-The redirect URls entered on this page must be an exact match to the redirect URls used in the UAuth Library modification below \([See Step 4](developer-integration.md#step-4-modify-the-code-base-of-uauth-library)\).
+The redirect URls entered on this page must be an exact match to the redirect URIs used in the UAuth Library modification below \([See Step 4](developer-integration.md#step-4-modify-the-code-base-of-uauth-library)\).
 {% endhint %}

 * **Save the changes** by clicking the Get New Client Credentials button again.